 Depending on the location, nature and the type of research you may need additional permits.
 More information on permit requirements is located at http://www.environment.gov.au/resource/researchers.

 Do not use this form for research in

 - state/territory reserves or waters.
 Contact the relevant state or territory government agency regarding their application requirements.

 Apply well in advance

-The assessment process for permit applications takes into account the following factors:
+The assessment process for permit applications includes consulting traditional owners, and takes into account the following factors:

-- the reserve’s research and monitoring priorities – these priorities are in section 5.12 (page 81) of the Booderee National Park Draft Management Plan
+- the reserve’s research and monitoring priorities – these priorities are in Section 10.12 (page 181 and 182) of the Kakadu National Park Management Plan

 - the usefulness of the research to reserve management